Quickstart Tutorial¶

 "title": "Write a hello world script",

-"description": "Create a simple Python script that prints hello world"
+"description": "Create a simple Python script that prints hello world",

 }'

+type, project, and created_by are required; the request returns a 422 validation error without them.
+Fill project with an existing project ID and created_by with an existing agent name.
 Replace <your-jwt-token> with the JWT from your admin session.
 See the REST API Reference for authentication details.

 sequenceDiagram